Chair and Editor of the Maryland Psychologist: Robyn Waxman, Ph.D.

 This committee includes the Public Education Committee, which is a separate committee that does not have a board seat.
 The Communications Chair is a voting member of the Board of Directors.

-- The committee publishes The Maryland Psychologist, the quarterly magazine of MPA.
-The Editor of the TMP serves as a committee member, and Communications supports his/her work by suggesting themes, topics, or authors for the magazine.
+- The committee publishes The Maryland Psychologist, the quarterly digital magazine of MPA.
+The co-chairs along with committee members and MPA staff suggest themes, topics, or authors for the magazine.